intel/neural-compressor/docs/api-introduction.md

 The major differences between the default user-facing APIs and the experimental APIs are:

 1. The experimental APIs abstract the `lpot.experimental.common.Model` concept to cover those cases whose weight and graph files are stored separately.
-2. The experimental APIs unifiy the calling style of the `Quantization`, `Pruning`, and `Benchmark` classes by setting model, calibration dataloader, evaluation dataloader, and metric through class attributes rather than passing them as function inputs.
+2. The experimental APIs unify the calling style of the `Quantization`, `Pruning`, and `Benchmark` classes by setting model, calibration dataloader, evaluation dataloader, and metric through class attributes rather than passing them as function inputs.
 3. The experimental APIs refine LPOT built-in transforms/datasets/metrics by unifying the APIs cross different framework backends.

 ## Experimental user-facing APIs